MartinBernstorff/Memium/readme.md

 [github discussions]: https://github.com/MartinBernstorff/memium/discussions

 # Roadmap
-* p2: simplify the prompt hierarchy.
+* p1: simplify the prompt hierarchy
+        * Have only interfaces on the top-level

-* p1: infer scheduling_uuid during creation in the same way as during sync.
+* p2: infer scheduling_uuid during creation in the same way as during sync.
 Ensures they cannot drift.

 The markdown